LOKESH-B-0813/Data-Science-Internship-Journey/README.md

-# Data-Science-Internship-Journey
+# Data Science Internship Journey

-A collection of my learning journey in Python, Data Science, and Machine Learning, including daily exercises, assignments, practice programs, and project work completed during my internship.
+This repository documents my learning journey during my Data Science internship.

+It includes:
+- Python programming exercises
+- Data Science concepts and practice
+- Machine Learning fundamentals
+- Assignments and daily tasks
+- Mini projects and final project work

+The repository is updated regularly with the concepts, programs, and projects I complete throughout the internship.